gamifying-refactoring/gamifying-refactoring-website-theme/content/concept/rules.md

 ### OPEN question

 + If a team can not identify or justify all the smells, the question becomes OPEN for any other team to pick.
-+ In order to pick an OPEN question, a team or any of its members needs to ping “Picked” on Zoom chat after the question has been confirmed OPEN
++ In order to pick an OPEN question, a team or any of its members needs to ping “Picked” on Zoom chat only after the question has been confirmed OPEN
 + The first 2 teams to ping “Picked” get the OPEN question

 {{% notice note %}}